MG 5 SW performance, top speed & motor

 The MG 5 uses a single electric motor sending power to the front wheels through a single-speed transmission.
 Peak power is quoted as 154bhp and maximum torque is a useful 260Nm, which is a shade below potential rivals like the Kia e-Niro, but still enough to give the MG peppy performance.

 There are three driving modes – Eco, Normal and Sport.
-Eco maximises range by limiting performance, Normal offers a bit more of that addictive electric-car off-the-line performance, while Sport helps you to achieve the car's official acceleration figures.
+Eco maximises range by limiting performance, Normal offers a bit more of that addictive EV off-the-line performance, while Sport helps you to achieve the car's official acceleration figure.
 These modes are complemented by three selectable levels of regenerative braking.

 MG 5 SW 0-62mph, top speed and acceleration

-Performance is surprisingly good.
-With 260Nm of torque, acceleration is enough to catch most other road users napping: 0-60mph takes 7.3 seconds in Sport mode and top speed is 115mph.
-While Sport mode allows full access to the MG 5's performance, even if you choose to put the car in Eco mode, there’s still plenty of oomph for getting around in normal urban and suburban traffic, and this mode will see you get closest the official range figures, too.
+Performance from the modest-looking MG 5 is surprisingly good.
+With 260Nm of torque on tap, acceleration is enough to catch most other road users napping: 0-60mph takes 7.7 seconds in Sport mode and top speed is 115mph.
+While Sport mode allows full access to the car's performance, even if you choose to put the car in the Eco setting to maximise range, there’s still plenty of oomph for getting around in normal urban and suburban traffic, and this mode will see you get closest the official range figures, too.

 It’s not quite as good news here, as the 5 isn't much fun in corners, where it pitches and rolls as you fight with the lifeless steering.
 This isn't a sports car, though, and the lack of communication and above-average levels of body lean will be absolutely fine for most drivers.
-The trouble is, that softness doesn’t automatically translate to ideal ride comfort either.
-It handles motorway driving neatly enough, but seems to be caught out by the kind of bumps you find around towns and cities.
+The trouble is, that softness doesn’t automatically translate to ideal ride comfort, either.
+The MG handles motorway driving neatly enough, but seems to be caught out by the kind of bumps you find around towns and cities.

 In This Review